-1. Place a cup of dried herbs in a glass jar that has a tight lid, and cover the herbs completely with the Witch Hazel.
+1. Place a cup of dried herbs in a glass jar that has a tight lid, and cover the herbs completely with the home or commercially prepared Witch Hazel.
 Make sure that the liquid covers the herbs by at least an inch to account for swelling of the dried herbs.
 As the dried herbs expand you may need to add more Witch Hazel until they are fully covered.

 2. Cap tightly and place in a cool, dark place.
 I have an “herbs brewing” area in my pantry.

 3. Allow this to infuse for at least 2 weeks, shaking the jar daily or as often as you remember.
 The Witch Hazel will quickly take on the scent and color of the herbs you’ve chosen.